First Option : Safety Services Terms & Conditions (November 2021)

 - “Document” includes, in addition to any document in writing, any drawing, map, plan, diagram, design, picture or other image, tape, disk or other device or record embodying information in any form.

-- “Goods” the goods (or any part of them) set out in the Proposal for Services provided by First Option.
+- “Goods” means the goods (or any part of them) set out in the Proposal for Services provided by First Option.

 - “In-put Material” means all Documents, information and materials provided by the Customer relating to the Services.